Kafka, Topics, Partitions, Brokers, Architecture

 Analytics pipelines: Data flows from operational topics into data lakes and warehouses

 For complex deployments, tools like Conduktor provide visibility into topic configurations, partition distribution, and broker health.
-This governance layer helps teams understand data lineage, monitor consumer lag across partitions, and ensure replication factors meet compliance requirements.
+This governance layer helps teams understand data lineage, monitor consumer lag across partitions (see Consumer Lag Monitoring), and ensure replication factors meet compliance requirements.
+Conduktor enables centralized management of topics and brokers across multiple Kafka clusters, see the Topics Management and Brokers Management documentation for hands-on guidance.

 Summary

 Kafka's architecture is elegantly simple yet powerful.
 Topics provide logical organization, partitions enable horizontal scaling and parallelism, and brokers offer distributed storage with fault tolerance.
-Understanding these core components is fundamental to designing effective data streaming solutions.
+With Kafka 4.0+, the shift to KRaft and tiered storage has modernized this architecture for cloud-native deployments.

 When planning your Kafka deployment: